Skip to content

 Design Researcher & Prototyper

-I noticed a pattern across ChatGPT, Claude, and Gemini: when users plan complex, multi-step tasks through chat, structured information — checklists, budgets, timelines — gets buried in the message stream.
+Across ChatGPT, Claude, and Gemini, the same pattern emerges: when users plan complex tasks through chat, structured information — checklists, budgets, timelines — gets lost in the message stream.

 Cognitive overload